Developer: Compile Publisher: Tengen Release: 1993 Genre: Shooter

 The story in Robo Aleste is not too elaborate but interesting enough to propel the game forward.
 The game does a decent job explaining the presence of massive giant robots in Feudal Japan.
 This is a pretty interesting world all things considered and I like the deeper dive this game provides.
 While there are frequent cutscenes you didn’t come for the plot though.
 You came for the action of which Robo Aleste has it in spades.

 In terms of gameplay a lot has changed but a lot is also still the same.
-The standard shots can be upgraded to high degree by collecting power chips.
+The standard shots can upgrade to high level by collecting power chips.
 Of the primary weapons the blue lightning flash and orange exploding flower return.
 They are also joined by the throwing stars and yellow shadow formation.
-All four weapons are viable choices and have their niches plus can be upgraded up to three levels.
+All four weapons are viable choices and have their niches plus can upgrade three levels.
 The lightning flash is the strongest, able to pierce walls and enemies.
 The exploding flowers cover a wide range and deal splash damage when they explode.
 However they can’t be aimed and suck at offering any kind of protection.
 The shuriken are powerful and cover your sides.
 Lastly the shadow formation is an aggressive homing weapon.
 Weapon drops are frequent enough that it is worth playing around with each one rather than settling on one favorite.

 One area Robo Aleste takes a step back is with its pods.
 M.U.S.H.A. offered various formations your pods could assume which added to the gameplay tremendously.
 Playing around and figuring out the best formation in each situation was incredibly fun.
 But it was also game breaking when paired with certain weapons.
-The pods are absent and their missing presence is felt.
+The pods are absent and you feel their missing presence.
 Instead you have two side ships that mimic your current weapon and can be sent rocketing at enemies.
-It doesn’t make up for it and is an afterthought.
+It does not make up for it and is an afterthought.
 This shifts the focus back on the weapons and their quirks which.
 The lightning flash is strong but can also obscure your vision.
-The shadow formation forms a shield when not seeking enemies but also can’t be targeted.
+The shadow formation forms a shield when not seeking enemies but also cannot manually target.
 These limitations encourage weapon switching although I still miss M.U.S.H.A.’s pod system.

 Where M.U.S.H.A mixed Japanese architecture with sci-fi elements Robo Aleste downplays them.
 There is no shortage of giant mechs but the game never loses sight of the year it takes place.
 I found M.U.S.H.A more visually appealing as it featured plenty of parallax scrolling and better art.
 Most of the levels here are flat and lifeless in comparison.
 There are highlights such as the nighttime raid on Mouri’s fortress but they are few.
 The cutscenes are packed into the latter half and only marred by lame voice acting.
 The soundtrack though is fantastic, hard techno that I listen to even outside of the game.